bcrypto/bash/README.md

 - `ratchet` (transform machine's state in an irreversible manner).

 The automaton is parameterized by the security level `l` (128, 192 or 256) and the capacity level `d` (1 or 2).
 The latter parameter tunes the security guarantees in `bash-prg-hash` and determines the key quotas in `bash-prg-ae`.

 A programmable algorithm is a sequence of commands of one or more automata.
-Example with 3 automama:
+Example with 3 automata:

     α.start[256, 2](⊥, K)
     α.absorb(I)